garfjeld/handhub/content/pil/allinone.md

   name = "AIO Carpal tunnel page" weight = 1
 +++

+The menu to the right can be used for each question, or one big section with lots of sections (see navigation table to the right).

 #What is carpal tunnel syndrome?
 Carpal tunnel syndrome (CTS) is condition caused by pressing (compression) of one of the nerves in your wrist — the median nerve — where it passes through your wrist in the carpal tunnel.
 Symptoms such as pain, tingling and numbness in your hand are most common.